watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    az ad sp show --id {appId} --query "{objectId:@.objectId}"
    ```

-4. The service principal information command will produce output like this.
-Copy this information; you will need it later.
+4. The command produces output like this.
+Copy this information to use later.

    ![In this screenshot of a Bash window, az ad sp show --id d41261a3-d8b8-4cf0-890d-1fb6efc20a67 --query "{objectId:@.objectId}" has been typed and run at the command prompt.
 Service Principal information is visible in the window.](media/b4-image58.png)

 ### Task 6: Deploy ARM Template

-In this section, you will configure and execute an ARM template that will create all the resources that you will need throughout the exercises.
+In this section, you configure and execute an ARM template that creates all the resources that you need throughout the exercises.

 1. In Azure cloud shell, switch to the ARM template directory:

-   > **Note**: If you don't have cloud shell available, refer back to [Task 1: Setup Azure Cloud Shell](#task-1-setup-azure-cloud-shell).
+   > **Note**: If you don't have a cloud shell available, refer back to [Task 1: Setup Azure Cloud Shell](#task-1-setup-azure-cloud-shell).

    ```bash
    cd MCW-Cloud-native-applications/Hands-on\ lab/arm/